 It started early – at an age when one was yet to learn reading.
 In those halcyon days children were not sent to school till they were old enough to join Grade I. In that golden period of life for us it was mostly playing, and maybe a bit of learning and memorising Bengali rhymes.
 There was no dearth of parental love, but we were yet to be assigned to the rather daunting tutelage of ‘Misses’ or ‘Sirs’ .

 My uncle, who had retired from active service due to a chronic disease but was mentally alert and physically fine, was my mentor.
-I would have a post-lunch session with him when he would read out passages from a worn-out volume of the Mahabharata or Ramayana and I would listen with rapt attention.
+I would have a post-lunch session with him every day.
+He would read out passages from a worn-out volume of the Mahabharata or Ramayana and I would listen with rapt attention.
 He then recounted the stories in his own inimitable style in a language a preschool kid easily understood.
-No wonder that the epics caught my imagination from an early age.
+It is thus that the epics caught my imagination from an early age.

-We learnt at an early age how only Sri Ramakrishna could give a satisfactory reply to Narendranath’s spiritual questions, and how the latter became the foremost disciple of the seer of Dakshineshwar.
-The story of Swami Vivekananda’s wanderings through the length and breadth of India, his encounters with many great personalities, his meeting the Maharaja of Khetri, his meditation on the rock off the coast at Kanyakumari, and finally his participation in the World Parliament of Religions in Chicago made an indelible impression in our minds.
-Quite imperceptibly, ideas like “all religions are true” and “As many beliefs, so many ways” became a matter of faith for me and others who listened to these stories.
+The account of Narendra Nath’s first encounter of with Sri Ramakrishna who gave a straight and clear reply to Narendranath’s spiritual questions, and how the young boy later became the foremost disciple of the seer of Dakshineshwar fascinated us.
+The story of Swami Vivekananda’s wanderings through the length and breadth of India, his encounters with many great personalities, his meeting with the Maharaja of Khetri, his meditation on the rock off the coast at Kanyakumari, his participation in the World Parliament of Religions in Chicago, all this made an indelible impression in our minds.
+Quite imperceptibly, ideas like “all religions are true” and “As many beliefs, so many ways” became a matter of faith for me and others who listened to or read these stories.